-The summer senior technical elective course (1 cr) is numbered EE 438.
-The CPSS has sponsored this biannual North Central States Power Technology Tour for over 30 years.
-The most recent tour was offered in August of 2017.
-This is a very popular course, having met its maximum capacity every year it has been offered (maximum enrollment is 10 students).
+The CPSS has sponsored this biannual North Central States Power Technology Tour for over 40 years.
+This is a very popular course, having met its maximum capacity every year it’s been offered (typically we cap enrollment at 10 students – however, depending on popular demand and available resources, we have had as many as 20 students enroll).

 EE 438 Course Objectives